Below are some of the questions we're asked most often. If you don't find the information you're looking for, drop us a note.

-Will pacers be provided for the marathon and half marathon?
+Will pacers be provided for the half marathon?

-We are pleased to again offer pacers for the full and half marathon.
-Our experienced pace team is designed to help runners reach their goals in both the half marathon and the marathon.
+We are pleased to again offer pacers for the marathon and half marathon.
+Our experienced pace team is designed to help runners reach their goals.
+All marathon pacers will run Boston Qualifying times.
 For more information about pace times click here.

 When will I receive my start corral assignment and final packet pickup information?

-We will begin sending the 2020 Participant Newsletter to registered runners and walkers beginning in February with increased frequency as we near race weekend.
+We will begin sending the 2021 Participant Newsletter to registered runners and walkers in March with increased frequency as we near race weekend.
 Our Fitness Expo page includes all the details you need about packet pickup and the expo.
 Corrals will be assigned and communicated during race week once we reach roughly 98 percent registration.
 Corral assignments will also be reflected on participants' race bibs.